 The most common situation where alimony occurs is after a divorce.
 A court may order one individual to pay alimony to their former spouse in order to support them for a period of time.
 The intention of an alimony award is to allow the receiving party to maintain a lifestyle to which they have grown accustomed for a set period of time after divorce.

 Georgia law places certain restrictions on those who may be eligible for spousal support.
 Under O.C.G.A. §19-6-1, an individual may not receive alimony if they separate from their spouse due to their own adultery or desertion.
-In all divorces where spousal support is a contested issue, Georgia courts will require evidence of the cause of the separation or divorce.
+In all divorces where spousal support is a contested issue, Johns Creek courts will require evidence of the cause of the separation or divorce.

 Additionally, in cases of voluntary separation, a party may be ineligible for alimony if they have already signed a marital agreement that provides for spousal support.
 According to O.C.G.A. §19-6-8, if an agreement exists that properly provides for a person’s support and maintenance, they may not claim additional alimony.